A RARE AND BAFFLING ILLNESS – CHURG STRAUSS SYNDROME!

 I belong to a wonderful CSS support group called Churg Strauss Friends.
 The group currently has over 500 members world-wide.
 We have chosen to speak out about our condition in an effort to raise awareness of what is a debilitating and still sometimes fatal disease.
 Increased awareness will lead to greater research and perhaps to the miracle of a cure.
 Legend has it that when the beautiful Pandora so unwisely opened that box she released all the evils of the world.
 However, for sufferers of Churg Strauss Syndrome and every other incurable condition, there is something worth remembering.
 When she finally forced the lid shut, Pandora captured something hiding at the very bottom … the spirit of HOPE.

 The impetus for our PR blitz was the death of one of our members, who died six months after diagnosis, aged just 44.
 RIP Kevin.

 If you or someone you know has been diagnosed with this condition, please feel free to contact me via this site, or on my email address at [email protected]

-UPDATE – JUNE 5 2015 I have now been free of medications and in full remission for 18 months.
+UPDATE – JUNE 5 2017 I have now been free of medications and in full remission for nearly four years.

 Please share this story to increase awareness.
 Comments would be most welcome.
 Just type them in the box below then scroll down and complete the anti-spam sum before pressing ‘SUBMIT’